PaaS-TA/Guide-1.0-Spaghetti-/Use-Guide/OpenPaas CLi 가이드.md

   ```
-  Inquires the status of the app.
+  Inquires the state of the app.
   ```